reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 #### Fix a connection switch {/*fix-a-connection-switch*/}

 In this example, the chat service in `chat.js` exposes two different APIs: `createEncryptedConnection` and `createUnencryptedConnection`.
-The root `App` component lets the user choose whether to use encryption or not, and then passes down the corresponding API method to the child `ChatRoom` component as the `createConnection` prop.
+The root `App` Component lets the user choose whether to use encryption or not, and then passes down the corresponding API method to the child `ChatRoom` Component as the `createConnection` prop.

 Notice that initially, the console logs say the connection is not encrypted.
 Try toggling the checkbox on: nothing will happen.
 However, if you change the selected room after that, then the chat will reconnect *and* enable encryption (as you'll see from the console messages).
 This is a bug.
 Fix the bug so that toggling the checkbox *also* causes the chat to reconnect.